Zion National Park with Kids: 8 Easy Hikes + Tips

 Zion Junior Ranger Program

-Without question, one of the best things to do in Zion for kids is the fun and educational Junior Ranger program.
-Kids must complete a number of exercises within the Zion Junior Ranger Handbook (available at the Information Desk at the Visitor Center) and must also attend a Ranger-led talk at the Zion Museum.
+Without question, one of the best things to do in Zion National Park for kids is the fun and educational Junior Ranger program.
+Kids must complete a number of exercises within the Zion Junior Ranger Handbook and must also attend a Ranger-led talk at the Zion Museum.

 The Zion Junior Ranger program is educational, but is designed to be a ton of fun for the kids.
 When our kids completed their assigned tasks, a Zion National Park Ranger checked their work, led them in saying the Junior Ranger Oath,